Unbounded Sturm attractors for quasilinear equations: Background

-Note that $t_k$ is a discrete set within $\mathbb{R}_+$, since the dropping lemma \ref{droplem} implies there are finitely many zeros, and hence finitely many dropping times.
-Conversely, the time-subset of $\mathbb{R}_+$ such that $v(t,x)$ has simple zeros is open and dense.

-Since the dropping times can be infinity, we compactify those numbers so that they are all bounded, namely through $\tau_k:=\tanh(t_k)\in [0,1]$.
-Note the dropping times $t_k$ increase as the number of zeroes $k$ decreases, since the zero number is not increasing.
-That is $0=\tau_n\leq ...\leq \tau_k \leq ... \leq \tau_{0}$.
-The inequalities are not strict, because the dropping does not necessarily occurs one-by-one.
-That is, the zero number can drop by a number bigger than one.
+Note $\tau_n=t_n=0$.
+Moreover, $0=\tau_n\leq ...\leq \tau_k \leq ... \leq \tau_{0}$, due to the Lemma \ref{droplem}.
+Note that the inequalities are not strict, since the dropping does not necessarily occur one-by-one: the zero number can drop by more than one at a single dropping time.